ptrofimov/phpinlinetest/README.md

 PhpInlineTest
 =============

-PhpInlineTest - script to run inline tests for PHP functions.
+PhpInlineTest - script to run inline-tests for PHP functions.